-Here we’ll address some easy pros and cons to the return of the dive that most fans should be able to appreciate.
-Just like any other move in lacrosse, the crease dive should become a viable option for any player looking to score.
+Here we’ll address some easy pros and cons to the return of the dive to the lacrosse rules that most fans should be able to appreciate.
+Just like any other move-in lacrosse, the crease dive should become a viable option for any player looking to score.
 The main reason that it is potentially returning may also be to increase scoring.
 For now, all we can do is discuss and wait.

 The Crease Dive Returns to NCAA Men’s Lacrosse in 2019

 Let’s be real for a second.
 Offense sells tickets, and lacrosse needs ticket sales.
 Or higher viewership.
 Whichever way you watch NCAA men’s lacrosse, you will probably want to watch more of it now that the dive is back.
 With many recent rule changes to lacrosse stringing and head rules benefiting defenses, it is nice to see a rule change that helps out the offense.
 Another way to score should theoretically increase scoring; however, this is only currently a rule suggestion that will be approved or denied very shortly.

 In order to really focus on this rule change, let’s examine the change and then the pros and cons.

 How will the crease dive work in NCAA men’s lacrosse?

 - Players may now voluntarily leave their feet and enter the crease to score a goal

 - The ball must enter the goal before the player touches the crease to count

 - Players must be moving in a direction away from the mouth of the goal